-VCS v3, v2 - Red Hat 7.2 (ProLiant x86), Advanced Server 2.1 (BL20P, BL40P, ProLiant x86), SuSE SLES 7 (ProLiant x86), SLES 8 (United Linux 1.0)
+VCS v3 - Red Hat 7.2 (ProLiant x86), Advanced Server 2.1 (BL20P, BL40P, ProLiant x86), SuSE SLES 7 (ProLiant x86), SLES 8 (United Linux 1.0)

-- Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01 recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of 2 Fabrics (see Figure 45), and contain only Continuous Access EVA supported operating systems.
-There can be up to 64 servers per pair of EVA, and up to 16 EVA5000 arrays in the dedicated SAN.
-In addition, that SAN is limited to 28 B-Series or 24 M-Series switches per fabric, and no more than 128 HBA/FCA ports per fabric per pair of EVA...
-Multiple zones may be required, due to multiple operating systems as defined in Table 27.
-See the Continuous Access EVA Design Reference Guide for additional details. - Supports Lifekeeper Clusters 4.2/4.3 plus Service Guard 11.14.02/11.15.01 (version is HBA dependant) - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" at: http://h18006.www1.hp.com/storage/arraywhitepapers.html - Zoning is required when used in a Heterogeneous SAN with other operating systems.
+- When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only Continuous Access EVA supported operating systems.
+If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
+In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
+Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
+See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations. - Supports Lifekeeper Clusters 4.2/4.3 plus Service Guard 11.14.02/11.15.01 (version is HBA dependant)

+- Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" at: http://h18006.www1.hp.com/storage/arraywhitepapers.html - Zoning is required when used in a Heterogeneous SAN with other operating systems.